Vineet2511SRM/FrontEnd/README.md

 ---

-## 🛠️ Customize & Build Your Own Vibe
+## 🛠️ Customize & Build Your Own Vibe..

 - 🎨 Tweak **colors, fonts, spacing, and animations** freely.
 - 🔧 Play with **Flexbox**, **CSS Grid**, and **media queries**.